Claim compensation for delayed flights

 The airline is fully responsible for the flight delay.

-Please note: You can claim compensation if you’re travelling with an EU/UK carrier departing from a non EU country e.g America to France with British Airways.
+Please note: You can claim compensation if you’re travelling with an EU/UK carrier departing from a non-EU country e.g America to France with British Airways.

-Filing your claim for a delayed flight
+How to claim compensation for a delayed flight

 If you find out that your flight has been delayed, taking the following simple steps will ensure you receive any compensation owed to you: